 Major(s): Child and Adolescent Development, Consumer & Family Studies/Dietetics, Health Education, Kinesiology, Nursing, Parks & Tourism, Physical Therapy, Recreation, and Social Work

 Students in this community must register for HSS 101: First Year Experience for the Fall or Spring semester.
 Failure to sign up for the class will result in removal from the floor.
 The class will take place at the Towers Conference Center.
-Days and times to be determined.
+Section 1 will meet Tuesdays from 2:10pm - 4:00pm, Section 2 will meet Wednesdays from 1:30pm - 3:20pm.